 - When my guests arrive, I add chilled ginger beer (or diet ginger beer) and stir a few times to mix everything.

-- Pour ice in glasses and pour the drink over it.
+- Pour ice into glasses and pour the drink over it.
 Garnish with lime slices and cranberries.

 Recipe Tips & Notes